 Ahead was the Toutle Drop.
 I don't think it's an official name of this feature, but every hiker I've met referred to it like this.

-Right there, at the very bottom of this by far the deepest canyon on the trail, there is a tiny steam.
-It's Toutle River, and in fact it's not so tiny, it's just very far below.
+Right there, at the very bottom of this by far the deepest canyon on the trail, there is a tiny stream.
+It's Toutle River, and in fact, it's not so tiny, it's just very far below.

 The Drop is a sharp descent over a slope of the canyon.
 You go down on loose pomace and volcanic ash.
 One sloppy or unsteady step, and you will lose your footing and tumble hundreds of feet down to the bottom of the canyon.

 By the time I got to the final ~30 feet rope-climb down to the river, I was set on spending the rest of my day right there, by the water.
 All the water I can drink!
 Flowing, roaring, splashing!
 Sweet, sweet unlimited water!